brson/brson.github.com/_posts/2016-11-30-starting-with-error-chain.md

 from the start you will have all your error scaffolding set up in a way that will scale as your project grows across many crates, no thinking required.

-The error-chain [quickstart.rs] file demonstrates a simple, but powerful application set up with error-chain.
+The error-chain [quickstart.rs] file demonstrates a simple, but powerful, application set up with error-chain.
 It's suitable for using as a template - just literally copy that file to your main.rs and you will have an application set up for robust error handling.